H. Carl McCall: Results

-McCall was defeated in the election for governor by the Republican incumbent, George Pataki.
+McCall was defeated by Pataki in November 2002.
 McCall received 33% of the vote, a low percentage for a Democratic nominee for statewide office in a state where the Democratic Party is by far the dominant party based on voter registrations.
-Some observers felt that this seemingly poor showing was in part due to the revelation of the above-referenced letters; others insinuated that McCall's showing was related to racism, especially in upstate New York.
-However, others point out that Pataki was able to make crucial inroads into traditional areas of Democratic support, such as unions and even African-American congregations.
-The three-way vote-split efforts of Tom Golisano, who primarily ran against Pataki on his own third-party line, also diverted much of the anti-Pataki vote away from McCall.

-Other political commentators attribute McCall's defeat to the growing popularity of the Republican Party after the terrorist attacks of September 11, 2001, along with Governor Pataki's successful administration of the state.
+Other political commentators attribute McCall's defeat to the growing popularity of the Republican Party after the terrorist attacks of September 11, 2001, along with Pataki's successful administration of the state.

 Later career

-McCall was a recent member of the Board of the New York Stock Exchange (1999–2003), as well as the Apollo Theater Foundation, Inc. Currently, he is a member of the Fiscal Control Board for Buffalo, New York as well as the SUNY Board of Trustees.
-He also serves on the Boards of Directors for TYCO International, New Plan Realty, TAG Entertainment Corporation, Ariel Mutual Fund, and as Chair of the New York State Public Higher Education Conference Board.
-He spoke at his alma mater Dartmouth College's annual Martin Luther King Jr. Day celebration in 2006 about modern civil rights and the legacy of Dr. King.
-He operates his own financial services fund called Convent Capital, LLC.
+McCall has served as a member of the Board of the New York Stock Exchange (1999–2003), as well as the Apollo Theater Foundation, Inc. and the Fiscal Control Board for Buffalo, New York.
+He has also served on the board of directors of TYCO International, New Plan Realty, TAG Entertainment Corporation, Ariel Mutual Fund, and the New York State Public Higher Education Conference Board, respectively.

 In January 2007, McCall was appointed to a panel, along with former New York State Comptroller Ned Regan and former New York City Comptroller Harrison Jay Goldin, to interview and recommend up to five candidates to the State Legislature to replace Alan Hevesi, who resigned as state comptroller due to scandal.

 In May 2009, Convent Capital, the financial services firm run by McCall, was subpoenaed, along with other unregistered placement agents, by state Attorney General Andrew Cuomo's office as part of an inquiry into possible corruption involved in deals brokered between investment firms and the state pension fund.

-McCall joined the State University of New York Board of Trustees on October 22, 2007, and was appointed chairman on October 17, 2011.
+McCall joined the State University of New York Board of Trustees on October 22, 2007.
+He was appointed to the Board by Governor Spitzer.
+McCall was appointed chairman on October 17, 2011, by Governor Cuomo.
 He announced his retirement in April 2019, effective at the end of June.
 He was succeeded as chair by vice chair Merryl Tisch.